borysn/SpringMVCSkeleton/README.md

 issues putting together all the components for a running application on tomcat.
-Between various configuration conflicts, outdated information, and a few environment hiccups using the latest technologies, it was a nice learning expereience.
+Between various configuration conflicts, outdated information, and a few environment hiccups using the latest technologies, it was a nice learning experience.
 Big thanks to a few blogs out there that really helped.
 I saw a lot of comments and threads around similar issues that I dealt with.
 Hope this helps someone else get started!